-Sony Xperia i1 'Honami' reportedly photographed, said to pack 20-megapixel cameraAlex Wagner - Deputy Managing Editor, News Desk
+Sony Xperia i1 'Honami' reportedly photographed, said to pack 20-megapixel cameraAlex Wagner - Editorial Director of News and Content

 Hot on the heels of Sony's introduction of the Xperia Z Ultra and its large 6.44-inch display, another Xperia handset with its own unique feature has leaked out.
 This time we're looking at a device referred to as the Sony Xperia i1 "Honami," and rather than packing a humongous screen, this phone's special feature is rumored to be a 20-megapixel camera.